facil-io/cstl/fio-stl/000 core.md

 **Note**: the 128 bit helpers are only available with systems / compilers that support 128 bit types.

+**Note**: for mutable shared data, please consider using the atomic operations.

 #### Bitmap helpers

 - `fio_bit_get(void *map, size_t bit)`